josxha/flutter-maplibre/docs/docs/features/supported-features.md

 # Supported Features

-This is a broad orientation about what functionality could be added.
-The list is orientated on MapLibre GL JS and the flutter-maplibre-gl map me controller methods will be changed to provide a different annotation API.
+This side provides a broad orientation about what functionality could and what functionality is already added.

 ### Legend